thasup/microservices-ecommerce/README.md

 ```
 kubectl config use-context <CONTEXT_NAME>
 ```
-5. create _github workflow_ for initial build an docker image on push event on _main_ branch and perform automate testing by running jest script in every services on pull request event trigger with trying to merge with _main_ branch
+5. create _github workflow_ for build an initial docker image on push event at the _main_ branch and perform automate testing in every services on pull request event trigger with trying to merge with the _main_ branch

 ```
 name: deploy-client